tino1b2be/DTMF-Decoder/README.md

 * Coming up with a more efficient way to detect noise and human speech to improve rejection and minimise false hits when decoding random noise files.
 * Decoder could give a precise location (time) of detected tones within the audio file.

-### Support or Contact
+## Support or Contact
 A PDF version of the full report on this project can be viewed [here](https://github.com/tino1b2be/DTMF-Decoder/blob/master/Documentation/DTMF%20Decoder%20Report.pdf).
 This report covers everything from the research made in the project, the pseudo code and algorithms used along with the motivations for using them, testing and much more.
-You can contact me for more information on my [email](ttchemvura@gmail.com).
+You can contact me for more information on my email (ttchemvura@gmail.com).
 To find out more about me please visit my [website](http://tino1b2be.com).

-### Licence
+## Licence
 The project is licensed under the [MIT License](https://github.com/tino1b2be/DTMF-Decoder/raw/master/LICENSE).